 UAN: T/601/9450

 Level: 2

 Credit value: 2

 GLH: 15

 Relationship to NOS: This unit is linked to HSC 213.

 Endorsement by a sector or regulatory body: This unit is endorsed by Skills for Care and Development.

 Aim: This unit is aimed at those working in a wide range of settings.
 It provides the learner with the knowledge and skills required to meet food safety requirements when preparing, serving, clearing away and storing food.

+Learning outcome

-1. Understand the importance of food safety measures when providing food and drink for individuals
+The learner will: 1.
+Understand the importance of food safety measures when providing food and drink for individuals

-- 1.1 identify potential food safety hazards when preparing, serving, clearing away and storing food and drink - 1.2 explain the importance of implementing food safety measures when providing food and drink for individuals - 1.3 explain why personal protective clothing should be used when handling food and drink - 1.4 explain why surfaces, utensils and equipment must be clean before beginning a new task - 1.5 explain the importance of clearing and disposing of food waste promptly and safely - 1.6 explain the importance of storing different types of food and drink safely
+Assessment criteria

+The learner can:

+1.1 identify potential food safety hazards when preparing, serving, clearing away and storing food and drink

+1.2 explain the importance of implementing food safety measures when providing food and drink for individuals

+1.3 explain why personal protective clothing should be used when handling food and drink

+6

+1.5 explain the importa 0 0

+ance of storing different types of food and